pesoproject/pesoproject.github.io/PESOOrganization.md

 <p>
     <object data="./PESO-Big-Picture.pdf" type="application/pdf" width="854" height="406">
         <!-- Alternate content for browsers that do not support viewing PDF documents directly -->
-        <p>Your browser does not support viewing PDF files directly.
+        <p>PESO Project Big Picture: Your browser does not support viewing PDF files directly.
 Please download the PDF to view it: <a href="./PESO-Big-Picture.pdf">Download PDF</a>.</p>
     </object>
 </p>
 <br>